CSU-CS-Melange/AlphaZ/README.md

 1. Install Eclipse IDE for Java Developers.
 In the following version 2021-12 is
 assumed: https://www.eclipse.org/downloads/packages/release/2021-12/r
-2. Launch eclipse and select a fresh workspace.
+2. Launch eclipse and select a fresh workspace
 3. ``Help -> Install new software``
-   - Select "2021-12 - http://download.eclipse.org/releases/2021-12" as the repository to work with.
+   - Select "2021-12 - http://download.eclipse.org/releases/2021-12" as the repository to work with
-   - Search for "Xtext" and select ``Xtext Complete SDK`` and install.
-   (you may find two or more, but pick one - it shows up under multiple categories, but they are the same thing)
+   - Search for "Xtext" and select ``Xtext Complete SDK`` and install (you may find two or more, but pick one - it shows up under multiple categories, but they are the same thing)
 4. ``Help -> Install new software -> Manage...``
    - Click on ``Add...`` to add a new repository.
 Create entries for the following 7 locations: